Fennemore Craig: History

 Jubal Craig's son, Walter Craig, joined the firm in 1936.
-While with the firm, Walter served as the president of the Arizona Bar Association and, in 1963, became president of the American Bar Association, a rare accomplishment for an attorney from a then small western state like Arizona.
-Mr. Craig also served as special counsel to the Warren Commission, which investigated the assassination of President John F. Kennedy.
+While with the firm, Walter served as the president of the Arizona Bar Association and, in 1963, became president of the American Bar Association.
+Craig also served as special counsel to the Warren Commission, which investigated the assassination of President John F. Kennedy.
 In 1963, following his service to the Warren Commission, he served as a judge on the United States District Court for the District of Arizona until his death in 1986.
 The State Bar of Arizona's Walter E. Craig Distinguished Service Award is named after Mr. Craig.
 It is awarded to the attorney who has manifested adherence to the highest principles and tradition of the legal profession and service to the public in the community in which he/she lives.
 The following Fennemore Craig attorneys have received this award: Philip E. Von Ammon – 1988; Calvin H. Udall – 1993; Kenneth Sherk – 1999; and Neal Kurn – 2014.

 Phillip Von Ammon, who joined the firm after serving as counsel to one of the firm's major clients, the AT&SF railroad.
-Mr. Von Ammon subsequently served as president of the Arizona Bar Association and as the firm's managing partner for many years.
+Von Ammon subsequently served as president of the Arizona Bar Association and as the firm's managing partner for many years.

 Between 1954 and 1962, Calvin Udall served as the attorney for Arizona in the titanic legal and political battle between Arizona and California for control of Colorado River water.
 Mr. Udall was part of Arizona's legal team in 1963 when the United States Supreme Court allocated the rights to Colorado River water.
 Without Colorado River water, growth of Arizona's major cities, particularly Phoenix, would never have materialized.
 Mr. Udall also was a tireless supporter of diversity in the legal profession, chairing the American Bar Association Task Force on Minorities in the Legal Profession, which issued its report in 1986, highlighting the lack of opportunities for minorities as lawyers and judges.
 He later served with a small group of legislators, judges and lawyers as the Ad Hoc Committee for Minority Opportunities in the Arizona Judiciary, which subsequently became the Commission on Minority Opportunities in the Arizona Judiciary through an Administrative Order of the Arizona Supreme Court in 1990.

 Continuing the firm's enduring presence on water issues facing the Southwest, Jim Johnson was a principal negotiator and drafter of the Arizona Groundwater Management Act, which was vital to balancing the growth in Arizona with the available water supply.
 Without the sustainable water supply that resulted from the state's Groundwater Management Act, growth in Arizona would have slowed decades ago.